aditpee/aditpee/README.md

 # Hi there! 👋

 I'm Muhammad Aditya Pratama, a passionate frontend developer focused on crafting user-friendly and responsive web applications.
 Why I passionate with frontend developer, because I like graphic design and I like logic in programming.
-I think frontend developers perfectly blend what I love.
+I think frontend developers perfectly blend what I like.

 ## Skills